 How long does it take to get results?

 Many services provide you with a password protected link to your report and you may also be able to download a copy for your records.

 Otherwise, the standard delivery of results will take about one to four weeks (sometimes longer) in most cases.

 Some tests are paired with other DNA tests, which may also determine the time it takes to get results.

 What will you learn from your DNA Test?

-Determining if a DNA test for allergies is right for you
+Determining if a DNA test for food sensitivities or intolerances is right for you